Skip to Main Content

 Still, these 'AI' systems are still not very intelligent in real terms: they're still just collaging bits of other peoples' sentences together based on patterns and trends.
 And predictive text is still doing pretty much exactly the same thing as programs like ChatGPT albeit on a smaller data-set: it's working out what you're likely to say next based on previous things you've written, just like the early chatbots were.
 If all you ever do is type nonsense, the predictions will be nonsense too.
 And that's something important to remember about AI technology like this: it's only ever as good as the information that's been fed into it.

-Suppose you asked an AI "What's the capital of Peru?" but most of the data the AI had to work with was people doing bad jokes and naff puns...
-You might be more likely to get "P" back than "Lima".
+Suppose you asked an AI "What is the capital of Peru?" but most of the data the AI had to work with was people doing bad jokes and naff puns...
+You might be more likely to get back "P" rather than "Lima".
 It's crowd-sourced data, and so you're very reliant on your crowd being right!

 AI chatbots are, in a way, glorified search engines.
 They're searching across millions of records and using algorithms to piece together what other algorithms suggest are the required results.

 In fact, Google has been using machine learning AI as part of its search ranking algorithms since 2015.
-The results you get from a Google Search are, in part, being determined behind the scenes by AI technology.
-That's even more obvious from the various extras you get in Google results these days like the content along the top and down the right-hand side.
-The answer we get in a chatbot AI, then, is not all that far removed from just going to the Google homepage and clicking on the "I'm Feeling Lucky" button.
+Obviously the AI Overview at the top is AI-generated, but even the actual results you get from a Google Search are, in part, being determined behind the scenes by AI technology.
+The answer we get in a chatbot AI, then, is not all that far removed from just going to the Google homepage and clicking on the "I'm Feeling Lucky" button — something you've probably seldom (if ever) done, and for good reason!

 Chatbots vs the encyclopædia